There is no secret about my passion for independent businesses. Even if “local” means being miles away from Birmingham, where I live.

 It’s true.
 There are two shops in the Eden Project.
-One smaller in the Biome entrance and the bigger one at the Visitor Centre.
+One smaller one at the Biome entrance and the bigger one at the Visitor Centre.
 Do both!
-The smaller one has more products that will be related to Rainforest and the Mediterranean biomes.
+The smaller one has more products that will be related to Rainforests and the Mediterranean biomes.
 And wicked clothes.

 1- Look for everything made with Baobab.
-I just got the Beobab & Lemon lip balm and I regret not bringing more products made of this ingredient.
+I just got the Baobab & Lemon lip balm and I regret not bringing more products made of this ingredient.

 2- The Tropical Rainforest Biome is inspiring.
 Thinking about it, the Eden Project put available a range of seasonal espresso coffee.
 And guess what: Brazil has been featured, of course.

 3 – Piranha, tequila, lime jalapeno sauce.
 Yes, you read right.
 Took me some time to put it all together and find out it is the best combination ever had!
 The Cornish Chilli Company is responsible for this wonderful product and plenty of other great handmade sauces.

 4- Rosehip & Cocoa Butter and Gardener’s soap.
 There are loads of handmade soaps and I was a bit lost in choosing my favourite ones.
 All made by Trevarno Skicare.

 5- Smokey Cornish Ketchup.
 The tomatoes that go into the ketchup recipe were grown by People & Gardens at Watering Lane, which incidentally is Eden’s very own nursery and is where all the plants that you see on site are grown or quarantined before heading to the biomes.
 Enough said!